Tangerine-Community/Tangerine-client-legacy/README.markdown

  - npm listen turns on the changes listener and compiles coffeescript files.
  - npm build:apk will generate a debug APK.
  - npm test will run mocha-phantomjs tests and watch for changes to coffeescript files.

+# Testing

+The tests run in mocha/phantomjs.
+The pouch runs in a websql container.
+At the moment, the old db's are not getting destroyed.
+You must occasionally clear out the PhantomJS directory here:

+    /Users/-name-/Library/Application Support/Ofi Labs/PhantomJS

 # Tangerine API